 A unique characteristic of Vedic astrology or Jyotish is that it’s a lunar based system.
 The full Moon (purnima) is considered to be quite auspicious.
 Certain full Moons are highlighted in the Indian calendar as they are linked to special holidays or festivals.
-The very propitious full Moon of Guru Purnima 2021 falls on July 23rd in North and South America, Europe and Africa.
-India, the rest of Asia, Australia and New Zealand will commemorate Guru Purnima 2021 on July 24th.
+The very propitious full Moon of Guru Purnima 2023 falls on July 2nd for those in Hawaii, the Pacific and Mountain time zones.
+It will be on July 3rd for the Central and Eastern time zones, for Europe and Asia.

 Guru Purnima is also known as Vyasa Purmina.
 Veda Vyasa was the great Indian rishi or sage who is said to have compiled the four Vedas, the ancient books of Vedic knowledge.
 Vyasa also wrote the 18 volumes of the revered spiritual texts the Puranas, the Mahabharata, and the Bhagavad Gita.
 Additionally, Veda Vyasa instructed Dattatreya, who is thought to be the Guru of all Gurus.

 As the story goes, Veda Vyasa’s disciples were so full of gratitude for all that they had received from him that they asked him how they could repay him for all the profound knowledge that he had imparted.

 Vyasa told his disciples to choose one day of the year on which they would pay homage to him.
 This way, their prayers and offerings could reach their Guru.
 Thus, the disciples chose the full Moon of the lunar month of Ashadha to honor their Guru, as it was the fullest and most luminous Moon of the year.
 They named this special day Guru Purnima.